tarikbouari/My-Portfolio-Website/README.md

 ## Description

 This is my portofolio website.
-It shows of my various projects and skills as a software developer.
+It shows my various projects and skills as a software developer.
 Built with Html/CSS.

 ## Built With